São Paulo, Iguazu Falls & Patagonia

 Payment & Cancellation Policy

-In the unlikely event Walker Wellness Retreats cancels the retreat, guests will be provided a full 100% refund of their booking.
+In the unlikely event that Walker Wellness Retreats cancels a retreat, you will be given a 100% full refund

 What’s included